-The Climate and Pollution Agency can, in special cases, order other types of environmental surveys, and studies in other parts of the influence area, than those described in the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only).
+The Norwegian Environment Agency can, in special cases, order other types of environmental surveys, and studies in other parts of the influence area, than those described in the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only).

-Plans for environmental monitoring of the water column shall be prepared in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only), and shall be submitted to the Climate and Pollution Agency by 1 April of the year the monitoring will be carried out.
+Plans for environmental monitoring of the water column shall be prepared in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only), and shall be submitted to the Norwegian Environment Agency by 1 April of the year the monitoring will be carried out.